The board of directors manages the business of the foundation.

 Lars Repp is Administration Director of the Amadeu Antonio Foundation.
 He studied social sciences and economics in St. Gallen, Seoul and Cambridge.
 After his studies, he worked in advising civil society organizations on impact management issues.
 As a consultant for an international management consultancy, he advised companies, public institutions and non-profit organizations, among others in Germany, Great Britain and Denmark, with special focus on strategy development, organizational as well as crisis management.
 He is a trained systemic coach.

-The Foundation council works in cooperation with the board to ensure compliance with donor wishes, decide on large grant requests and assist the board as well they can.
+The foundation council works in cooperation with the board to ensure compliance with donor wishes, to decide on large grant requests and to pursue the strategic development of the foundation.

 - Andrea Böhm is a journalist and was decisively involved in the establishment of the foundation.
 After living and working in the USA as a freelance journalist for different media, she now works for the newspaper DIE ZEIT in Hamburg.
 For many years, right-wing extremism has been a subject of her contributions and articles.

 - Dr. Mehmet Daimagüler is lawyer and represented victims during the NSU-trial.
 He is the Federal Government Commissioner against Antiziganism and for the Life of the Sinti and Roma in Germany.